Body Mass Index: Is it the Right Tool for Health?

 The Origins of Body Mass Index

-The origins of BMI can be traced back to the early 19th century when a Belgian mathematician named Lambert Adolphe Jacques Quetelet introduced the formula.
-The purpose of this formula was to provide a quick and simple way to measure the weight of the general population and to define the characteristics of a "normal man."
-Thus, the initial BMI formula was introduced.
+BMI can be traced back to the early 19th century, when Belgian mathematician Lambert Adolphe Jacques Quetelet developed a formula to quickly and simply measure the weight of the general population and define the characteristics of a "normal man."
+His goal was to analyze population-level data, not to assess individual health.

 Fast forward to the early 1900s in the United States, U.S. life insurance companies observed a higher rate of death for people (white, wealthy men) who were “overweight” using a ratio of weight and height that they developed into weight tables.
 However, subsequent research, encompassing larger and more diverse samples, revealed that individuals classified as "overweight" actually had lower mortality rates.
 Despite these new findings, insurance companies, driven by financial considerations, continued to emphasize weight as a determinant of premature death.